lstrojny/functional-php/README.md

   - Calls 5.3 closures as well as traditional callbacks
   - C implementation for performance but compatible userland implementation is packaged if you can’t install PHP extensions
-  - All functions reside in namespace `Functional` to not conflict with any other extension
+  - All functions reside in namespace `Functional` to not conflict with any other extension or library

 ## Installation